syncfusion-content/winui-docs/winui/localization.md

 1) Right-click the project and add a New folder named as "Resources".

-2) Add another folder and name the folder with "Culture name".
-For example, "de" for German culture.
+2) Add another folder and name the folder with "language name".
+For example, "de" for German language.
 Find the supported culture codes from [here](https://docs.microsoft.com/en-us/windows/uwp/app-resources/how-rms-matches-lang-tags).

 3) Add [default resource files](https://github.com/syncfusion/winui-controls-localization-resource-files) in the following structure.